epadam/CNN-AV1-intra-encoder/source/training.rst

 Training and Evaluation Setting
 ===================================

-CNN models are built in keras with tensorbord as backend.
+CNN models are built in keras with tensorflow as backend.

 --------------
 Loss Function